VaclavElias/stride-website-next/wiki/Content.md

 If you want to update the website, please follow the instructions below.

-Small updates can be done directly in the GitHub web interface, for bigger updates please follow the instructions below.
+Small updates can be done directly in the GitHub web interface, for bigger updates the local development environment is required, which is described in the [Installation](Installation) section.

 ### Small Updates

+#### What is a small update?

-We can define small updates as changes to the content of the website, like adding a new blog post, updating the content of the existing blog post, updating the content of the existing page, etc.
+We can define small updates as changes to the content of the website:

+- Update the content of an existing page
+- Update the content of an existing blog post
+- Add a new page or blog post
+- Fix a typo
+- Update the navigation or footer

+#### Steps

 1. Go to the [Stride Website GitHub repository](https://github.com/VaclavElias/stride-website-next) and click on the `Edit this page` button on the top right corner.
 1. Make your changes and click on `Propose changes` button.